Johnsoct/configpp/README.md

 - Reusing as many global functions and variables from the file you're testing saves a lot of time and bloat that could lead to innaccurate, problematic tests (i.e. writing custom Config variables vs using the ones defined in `main.go`).
 - Naming is important, which I knew, but man, once I changed key names from dest/src to localDir/localRepo, I was able to keep track of my own logic with a lot less effort.
 - Sometimes I think I'm a genius, but before long, my own code reminds me I am not.
+- A "bare" git repository is a repository meant to serve a central repo for multiple developers, AKA your GitHub repos...
+They don't have worktrees or an index.
+Instead, a bare repo contains all the git data in the root instead of in a .git/.